 Mr. Diaz is a first-generation college graduate.
 He received his Bachelor of Science degree in Political Science in 1991 and his Master’s Degree in Public Administration in 1997 from Arizona State University.
 Mr. Diaz has been awarded the Arizona Hispanic Chamber of Commerce Man of the Year Award; the Anti-Defamation League (Arizona Chapter) Community Partnership Award; the Valle del Sol Profiles of Success Award, and the ASU College of Liberal Arts and Sciences Community Award.
 Mr. Diaz and his wife Veronica De La O have two children.

 Sambo “Bo” Dul

 Sambo (Bo) Dul is the State Elections Director for Arizona.
-She has served in this role since joining Secretary of State Katie Hobbs’s administration in January 2019.
+She has served in this role since joining Governor Katie Hobbs’s administration in January 2023.
 Before that, she was a partner at Perkins Coie LLP, where her legal practice focused on election law and voting rights litigation, international anti-corruption compliance and investigations, and immigrant and refugee rights pro bono matters.
 She has been a leading advocate in the community on voting rights, immigrant rights, and access-to-justice issues.